 10.1 It is the responsibility of the Publisher to submit to the Representative a request for the payment of the commissions due to him.
 This request for payment shall be made using the tools available on the Publisher Account.

-Under no circumstances may a payment request be registered, and still less be honoured, for commissions totalling less than one hundred (100) euros.
+Under no circumstances may a payment request be registered, and still less be honoured, for commissions totalling less than the following amounts:

 10.2 Upon registration of the application for payment, an invoice for the amount of commissions due on the date of application will automatically be generated by the Representative and made available to the Publisher on the Publisher Account.